-Gel-coat will age or dull naturally due to constant exposure to the natural environment and pollutants.
+Gel-coat will age or dull naturally.
 Discolorations are shallow in depth.
 Factors that will affect the rate of discoloration are: the sun, pollution, old wax accumulation, and the salt content of water.
 Polishing compound (fine abrasive) or rubbing compound (coarse abrasive) is recommended for use on fiberglass finishes to remove scratches and stains or restore severely weathered surfaces.
 These products can be applied by hand or mechanical means.
 The process below will help restore fiberglass finishes: